PreBit -- A multimodal model with Twitter FinBERT embeddings for extreme price movement prediction of Bitcoin

-\begin{highlights} \item Proposes a multimodal model for Bitcoin extreme price movement prediction using Twitter contents, not just sentiment. \item Ablation study of the impact of different modalities on extreme price prediction accuracy. \item New publicly available dataset of 9,435,437 tweets over a period of years related to Bitcoin. \item Describes a profitable strategy with reduced risk exposure for Bitcoin trading using the proposed multimodal model. \item Demonstrates the influence of setting predictive thresholds on risk reduction of a trading strategy. \end{highlights}
+\begin{highlights} \item A multimodal model for BTC extreme price movement prediction using Twitter. \item Ablation study of the impact of different modalities on accuracy. \item New publicly available dataset of 9,435,437 tweets related to Bitcoin. \item A profitable trading strategy with reduced risk exposure for Bitcoin trading. \item Demonstrates the influence of predictive thresholds on risk of a trading strategy. \end{highlights}